 Mr. Purdie has also served in senior roles with S.U.C.C.E.S.S., including two terms as Chairman of the Board of S.U.C.C.E.S.S. between 2013 and 2015, and again as an acting Board Member of S.U.C.C.E.S.S.
 Society beginning in 2019.

-Dr. Chung is a Clinical Professor of Geriatric Medicine with the Faculty of Medicine at the University of British Columbia (UBC), and also a Geriatric Medicine Consultant.
-She is also an Associate Member of the Division of Palliative Care with UBC, and served as the Site Medical Director for UBC Hospital from 2004-2016.
-In addition to her work with UBC, she is Chair of the Geriatrics and Palliative Care Committee at BC Medical Association, and a Member of the Vancouver Council for CARE Canada.
+Dr. Chung is a Clinical Associate Professor of Geriatric Medicine with the Faculty of Medicine at the University of British Columbia (UBC), and also a Geriatric Medicine Consultant for over 30 years.
+She is an Associate Member of the Division of Palliative Care with UBC, and served as the Site Medical Director for UBC Hospital from 2004-2016, and also Acting Co-Chair of the UBC Division of Geriatric Medicine from 2011-2013.
+In addition to her work with UBC, she is Chair of the Geriatrics and Palliative Care Subcommittee of the Council on Health Promotion of the Doctors of BC, and a Member of the Vancouver Council for CARE Canada.